“It’s not that big a deal.” “It’s just another performance.” “It’s fine. I’ve done this before.”

 Lesson, Therapy, or Coaching?

-Many artists take lessons and go to therapy, yet still feel stuck.
 This article breaks down the real differences between lessons, therapy, and coaching, and explains why coaching becomes essential once you’re ready to take responsibility for change.

 Teaching and Leading in Real Time: How Our Archetypes Shape Presence